usharesoft/appcenter-docs/admin/en/source/pages/manage-resources/windows.rst

 			$ gzip image.raw

-You can now save you golden image on the NAS.
+You can now save your golden image on the NAS.

 .. _store-updated-golden: